ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-operations.md

 ### vRealize Network Insight
 {: #vrw-operations-management-vrni}

-[VMware vRealize Network Insight](https://www.vmware.com/products/vrealize-network-insight.html){:external} helps you build an optimized, highly available, and secure network infrastructure across hybrid and multi-cloud environments.
+[VMware vRealize Network Insight](https://www.vmware.com/products/vrealize-network-insight.html){: external} helps you build an optimized, highly available, and secure network infrastructure across hybrid and multi-cloud environments.
 It provides network visibility and analytics to accelerate micro-segmentation security, minimize risk during application migration, optimize network performance and confidently manage and scale NSX deployments.

 vRealize Network Insight monitors network components and management traffic throughout the entire {{site.data.keyword.cloud_notm}} for VMware Regulated Workloads instance.
 The monitoring scope includes insight into the operation of the NSX-T™ overlay network.
 Network Insight is also used to help optimizing performance by eliminating network bottlenecks. vRealize Network Insight is an optional component that requires manual installation.